elix/rfcs/proposals/0000-overlays.md

 To support interactivity within a toast, the timer is disabled if the user moves the mouse inside the toast or taps within it.
 When/if the user later moves the mouse outside the toast, or taps outside it, the timer will be restarted at zero.

-Setting `duration` to `null` will disable the timer, allowing the toast to remain open indefinitely.
+Setting `duration` to 0 or `null` will disable the timer, allowing the toast to remain open indefinitely.

 ## `fromEdge` property